 A foreign national who has been deported from the U.S. will find it tough to get another visa or green card allowing reentry.
 But it's not necessarily impossible.
-Reentry procedures following deportation vary based on the reason why the person was deported in the first place, the number of violations, and more, as discussed below.
+Reentry procedures following deportation vary, depending on the reason why the person was deported in the first place, the number of relevant violations, and more, as discussed below.

-The reasons for deportation usually fall into one of the following four categories:
+The reasons for a non-citizen's deportation usually fall into one of the following four categories:

 There are different types of waivers for each ground of removal, with the exception of security-related grounds.
-No waiver is available to an alien found to pose a security threat.
+No waiver is available to an non-citizen found to pose a security threat.

-If an alien was removed because of an aggravated felony, he likely has to stay out of the U.S. for 20 years.
-If he was removed for a lesser charge, he may have to wait five or ten years before applying for a waiver.
+An non-citizen who was removed because of an aggravated felony likely has to stay out of the U.S. for 20 years.
+If removed for a lesser charge, the non-citizen might have to wait five or ten years before applying for a waiver.
 The severity of the grounds for removal will affect the likelihood of approval for a waiver.

 There are different restrictions on reentry depending on the reason for removal and the number of times a person has been removed.
 The consequences become more severe following each removal.

-Here are the typical wait times for reentry to the U.S. after deportation:
+Here are the typical require wait times for reentry to the U.S. after deportation:

-Following deportation, an alien must file Form I-212 Application for Permission to Reapply for Admission into the United States after deportation or removal.
-You can ask permission to enter the U.S. after being removed before the required waiting time is complete by filing Form I-212.
+Following deportation, an alien would need to file Form I-212 Application for Permission to Reapply for Admission into the United States After Deportation or Removal.
+This lets you ask permission to submit an application to re-enter the United States.

-You must submit all paperwork and correspondence regarding your removal along with your application.
-You must also submit documentation of your relationship to anyone you listed as a relative in Item 18 on the application.
+You must submit all paperwork and correspondence regarding your removal along with your I-212 application.
+You must also submit documentation of your relationship to anyone you listed as a relative on the application.
 Documentation such as birth and marriage certificates will prove your relationship.
-If your relative is a U.S. citizen, you will need to include a copy of his alien registration number or birth certificate as proof of citizenship.
+If your relative is a U.S. citizen, you will need to include a copy of either his or her alien registration number or birth certificate as proof of U.S. immigration status.

-Depending on the reason for your removal, you will likely also need to submit Form I-601 which is an Application for Waiver of Grounds of Inadmissibility.
-While filing Form I-212 may remove the prior removal restrictions, the Form I-601 is needed to remove the grounds for removal, i.e., a waiver for a conviction of a crime of moral turpitude.
+Depending on the reason for your removal, you will likely also need to submit a Form I-601, Application for Waiver of Grounds of Inadmissibility.
+While filing an I-212 might remove the prior removal restrictions, Form I-601 is needed to remove the grounds for removal, for example, to obtain a waiver for a conviction of a crime of moral turpitude.

 The form should be submitted to the local immigration office where the removal hearing was held.
-An alien applying while abroad should file Form I-601 with the American Consul processing the visa application.
-You can also file Form I-601 prior to departure from the United States with the local office which has jurisdiction over your place of residence.
+If applying from abroad, you should file Form I-601 with the U.S. consulate processing the visa application.
+You can also file Form I-601 prior to departure from the United States, with the local office that has jurisdiction over your place of residence.

-Returning to the United States following deportation is a complicated process, which requires an alien to prove to the that he or she is worthy of a second chance.
+Returning to the United States following deportation is a complicated process, which requires proving to the U.S. government that one is worthy of a second chance.
 An experienced immigration attorney can help prepare all the proper documents as well as help put forth the best case possible for reentry into the United States.
-Unfortunately, foreign nationals are not afforded an attorney to represent them - they must find and hire their own private immigration lawyer.
+Unfortunately, foreign nationals are not afforded an attorney to represent them, but must find and hire their own private immigration lawyer.